featured image

 WaitForCompletion Method

-The WaitForCompletion method ensures that a resource waits for its dependency to complete (enter the Exited or Finished state) before it starts.
-This is useful for tasks like database initialization, where the dependent resource must complete its setup before the dependent resource can start.
+The WaitForCompletion method ensures that a resource waits for its dependency to finish (entering the Exited or Finished state) before it begins.
+This is particularly useful in scenarios like database initialization, where the dependency must complete its setup before the dependent resource can proceed.
+Let’s look at an example:

 Say we have a PostgreSQL database and a project that applies database migrations and our demo API project.